 In order to perform decryption, you’re trusting an additional key, but how do you know that key is adequately protected?
 A10 offers customers the choice to have an onboard FIPS 140-2 level 3 validated Hardware Security Module (HSM) to protect the keys without compromising performance.
 A10 also allows for integration with a Thales nShield Network HSM that might already exist in the network.
 The HSM integration is intended to detect and protect against attempts at physical access, use or modification of the cryptographic module.

-Those are just a few of the common misconceptions about SSL encryption.
+Those are just a few of the common misconceptions about SSL encryption/TLS encryption.
 Learn more about how you can gain high-performance visiblity into encrypted traffic and stop potential threats with A10 Thunder SSLi.